pabloviniciuzz/pabloviniciuzz/README.md

 ## Open to

 - 🤝 Hackathons and collaborative open-source projects
-- 💬 Conversations about data products, ML applications, or the unlikely overlap between cinema and algorithms
+- 💬 Conversations about data products, MLOps, or the unlikely overlap between cinema and algorithms

 ---